flatsurf/sage-flatsurf/doc/examples/graphics_configuration.md

 pretty_gs.plot()
 ```

-To use a non-default graphical surface you need to pass the graphical surface as a parameter.
+Again, to use a non-default graphical surface, we need to pass the graphical surface as a parameter.

 ```{code-cell} ipython3
 pretty_gs.plot() + spt.plot(pretty_gs, color="red") + traj.plot(pretty_gs)